 Doctors generally accept that approximately 10% to 25% of patients with persistent low back pain may have pain arising from the sacroiliac joints.
 Despite this, there are currently no definite conservative, interventional, or surgical management options for managing sacroiliac joint pain.
-That is besides using Proltherapy and Platelet Rich Plasma Injections to the SI joint, and all the ligaments that support the SI joint.
+What does work, is using Proltherapy and Platelet Rich Plasma Injections to the SI joint, and all the ligaments that support the SI joint.

 Regenerative injections stimulate the repair of connective tissues, such as ligaments, nerves and disc material.
 It causes a mild inflammatory response which initiates the body to repair itself.
 This mimics what the body does naturally to heal chronic painful conditions.

 At our clinic we have found that it is rare for people’s SI/ back pain to be caused by a pinched nerve or by a slipped or herniated disc.
 Much more common is a ligament injury, which caused ligament laxity or looseness in the lower spine and around the SI joint itself.
 Often we will perform a lidocaine injection to isolate the pain-producing tissue, and 90% of the time the pain is coming from the ligaments around the spine and/or the SI structures.
 Disc damage can also cause back pain and this can be discovered in an exam and MRI screening.
 Our success with difficult spinal cases over the years is due to our precision and how our regenerative treatments can target the exact tissue causing the pain.

 Injury to the iliolumbar ligament can occur through repeated bending and twisting.
 The iliolumbar ligament is a broad ligament that attaches the L4 and 5 lumbar vertebrae to the sacrum and pelvis.
 It acts like a strut that supports the lower spine to give it stability and strength.
 When damaged, it can cause instability in the lower back which causes pain in the lower back, SI joint and into leg that might mimic sciatica.